 Finding and sharing valuable content

 Finding valuable content can be simpler than it sounds.
 Start by setting up a Google Alert for your local area.
-You’ll get updates when new news items are indexed by Google.
+You’ll get updates when Google indexes new items.
 Simply go to google.com/alerts and type in your keywords.
-Share engineering-related news from your local area, promote events, highlight member achievements, post photos and videos, or share content from the ASCE’s national accounts.
+Share engineering-related news from your local area, promote events, highlight member achievements, post photos and videos, or share content from ASCE’s headquarters accounts or the ASCE Civil Engineering Source.
 Ultimately, the kind of content you share will depend on the goals and initiatives of your section or branch.

 Keep in mind that social media is a balancing act.
 Engaging your audience with interesting content is just as important as promoting your product or event.
 A simple rule of thumb is the 4-1-1 rule.
 For every one piece of promotional content, you should post 4 pieces of valuable content from other reputable media sources that will grab your audience’s attention, and you should reply to one conversation.

 If you need additional information or resources regarding your content strategy, reach out to the social media team: [email protected].

 The key to social media success is building and engaging robust following.
 Anytime you start a new social media site or blog, you are starting from zero.
 It takes a lot of time and effort to build a significant following.
 Be patient, consistent, and reach out to the ASCE social media team for assistance if necessary.

 There’s no magic switch, but here are some good ways to let people know what you’re doing so that they can follow you.

 - Register your site with the ASCE social media team.
 Follows, likes, and favorites from ASCE’s accounts can boost your social media footprint.

 - Link to your social media site on your website homepage.

 - Include a link to your social media site in emails to your member groups.